gabrielsoltz/aws-arn/README.md

 # Features

 - Generate ARNs for any AWS resource by passing in the resource ID, region and partition
-    - Using service and resoruce name
+    - Using service and resoruce name (e.g. `acm` and `certificate`)
-    - Using Terraform resource name
+    - Using Terraform resource name (e.g. `aws_acm_certificate`)
-    - Using Cloudformation resource name
+    - Using Cloudformation resource name (e.g. `AWS::CertificateManager::Certificate`)
-- Get the ASFF Resource Name for any AWS resource (e.g. `AwsCertificateManagerCertificate`)
+- Get the ASFF Resource Name for any AWS resource
-- Get the Cloudformation Resource Name for any AWS resource (e.g. `AWS::CertificateManager::Certificate`)
+- Get the Cloudformation Resource Name for any AWS resource
-- Get the Terraform Resource Name for any AWS resource (e.g. `aws_acm_certificate`)
+- Get the Terraform Resource Name for any AWS resource

+# To do

+- [ ] From an ARN: get the service, resource name, terraform resource name, cloudformation resource name and ASFF resource name
+- [ ] From an ASFF resource name: get the service, resource name, terraform resource name, cloudformation resource name and ARN
+- [ ] Provide a block of terraform or cloudformation block and generate the ARN for it

 # Contributing to this list